-3. The shortfall is completely fixable.
+- level off between 5.9% and 6.2% through 2086.
+This is a one-time increase in its size as a share of the economy, not persistently high growth. - 3.
+The shortfall is completely fixable.
 Benefit cuts should be used as a last resort.
 The long-term shortfall is a problem, but that does not mean that the only option is to cut benefits.
-Social Security could increase revenue by covering all state and local employees (6% of the gap), investing part of the trust fund in equities (9-23% of the gap), increasing the payroll tax one percentage point (53% of the gap), taxing 3% above the tax cap (21% of the gap), raising the tax cap to once again cover 90% of earnings (24-30% of the gap), or eliminating the tax cap without increasing benefits (89% of the gap, or almost all of the gap).96
+Social Security could increase revenue by covering all state and local employees (6% of the gap), investing part of the trust fund in equities (9-21% of the gap), increasing the payroll tax one percentage point (53% of the gap), imposing a 3% tax on income above the current tax cap (23% of the gap), raising the tax cap to once again cover 90% of earnings (27-29% of the gap), or eliminating the tax cap without increasing benefits (88% of the gap, or almost all of the gap).
+95